sophiethorpe/ac215_DecAide/README.md

 The model employs transfer learning, making use of a ResNet50 model initially trained on the ImageNet dataset.
 A global average pooling layer was added along with a dense layer and the output layer, which outputs a year category for each image.
 The last ten layers of the ResNet50 model were unfrozen and trained.
 Categorical cross-entropy was used for the loss, Adam for the optimizer, accuracy for the metric, and the model was trained for ten epochs.

-The performance of the model was fairly good, with over 50% accuracy, which is good considering the relatively large number of categories compared to the size of the dataset.
-However, more fine-tuning will be done, with data augmentation methods, SMOTE, and further hyperparameter fine-tuning being done to address class imbalance, distribution shift, and other issues currently seen in the model and dataset.
+**We were able to achieve over 90% classification accuracy on our model after fine-tuning it and training it for more epochs with a GPU.
+Most of the progress for this milestone consisted of experimenting with different methodologies for running and hosting the model.** However, more fine-tuning will be done, with data augmentation methods, SMOTE, and further hyperparameter fine-tuning being done to address class imbalance, distribution shift, and other issues currently seen in the model and dataset.

 ## 6. Mock App